luci/luci-go/lucicfg/doc/README.md

 * **build_numbers**: if True, generate monotonically increasing contiguous numbers for each build, unique within the builder.
 If None, defer the decision to Buildbucket service.
 Supports the module-scoped default.
 * **experimental**: if True, by default a new build in this builder will be marked as experimental.
 This is seen from recipes and they may behave differently (e.g. avoiding any side-effects).
 If None, defer the decision to Buildbucket service.
 Supports the module-scoped default.
 * **task_template_canary_percentage**: int [0-100] or None, indicating percentage of builds that should use a canary swarming task template.
 If None, defer the decision to Buildbucket service.
 Supports the module-scoped default.
+* **repo**: URL of a primary git repository (starting with `https://`) associated with the builder, if known.
+It is in particular important when using luci.notifier(...) to let LUCI know what git history it should use to chronologically order builds on this builder.
+If unknown, builds will be ordered by timestamp.
+If unset, will be taken from the configuration of a [luci.gitiles_poller(...)](#luci.gitiles_poller) that triggers this builder, if there's only one such poller.
 * **luci_migration_host**: deprecated setting that was important during the migration from Buildbot to LUCI.
 Refer to Buildbucket docs for the meaning.
 Supports the module-scoped default.
 * **triggers**: builders this builder triggers.
 * **triggered_by**: builders or pollers this builder is triggered by.
+* **notifies**: a list of names of luci.notifier(...) to notify when the builder changes its status.